nextflow-io/training/docs/variantcalling/sarek.md

 ### Launching the pipeline

-Now we are ready to launch the pipeline, and we can us
+Now we are ready to launch the pipeline, and we can use the following command line:

 ```bash
 nextflow run nf-core/sarek \